-Anyway, that’s all over and done with.
-I’m picking up Marije tomorrow night and will go back to my routine of one day a day.
+Anyway, as of now that’s all over and done with.
+I’m picking up Marije tomorrow night and will go back to my routine of 1 day a day.

-I’ve also seen them very quietly stealing trivial amounts of nesting material from each other, taking the greatest care not to wake up the other birds, but somehow after a few successful attempts they forget when to stop, and they keep on snatching twigs until they’re caught and all the fury of a scorned mother-bird descends upon them.
+I’ve also seen them very quietly stealing trivial amounts of nesting material from each other, taking the greatest care not to wake up the other birds, but somehow after a few successful attempts they forget when to stop, and they keep on snatching twigs until they’re caught in the act and all the fury of a scorned parent descends upon them.

-Here’s a closer shot of a Gannet, this one was not on Bird Rock but on the steep cliffs on the way to Bird Rock.
+Here’s a closer shot of a gannet, this one was not on Bird Rock but on the steep cliffs on the way to Bird Rock.

-This shot was taken just after sunrise, about 5:15 AM on Canada Day.
-I was up all night that day and walking the trails of Flatrock was a very sobering bid to stay awake.
+This next shot was taken just after sunrise at about 5:15 AM on Canada Day.
+I was up all night before and this dreary walk on Father Troy’s Trail was an effort to stay awake.
 It was raining and a thick fog obtructed the sun and the view of Torbay, which lies beyond the veils in the background of this shot:

 Normally I don’t go out of my way to shoot in the afternoon because the light is too harsh, but on the 2nd of July the fog helped out and diffused a lot of it.
-This is the OSC, where Marije works.
+This is the OSC, where Marije works:

+This next shot is from Signal Hill.
 The thin patch of fog in the foreground went by like a train, it kept coming and coming like there was no end to it.